aimeeny/fiberamie/README.md

 - Project tracker
 - Row counter

-There is currently a gap in the fiber app/website market where no mobile-friendly, accesible, English-language knitting/crochet companion app exists.
+There is currently a gap in the fiber app/website market where no mobile-friendly, accessible, English-language knitting/crochet companion app exists.
 This application is intended to fill that gap.

 ## Features